mpicbg-scicomp/tissue_miner/README.md

 * rates of cellular events (divions, cell neighbor changes, extrusions, shape changes)
 * rates of deformation due to each type of cellular event
 * rate of tissue deformation contributed by each type of cellular event
-* multiscale quantification and visualization using both ROI's (Lagrangian description) and fixed grid (Eulerian description): from individual cells to the entire tissue
+* multiscale quantification and visualization using both dynamic ROI's (Lagrangian description) and fixed grids (Eulerian description): from individual cells to averages over the entire tissue

-It comes along with various tools to customize the analysis and the visualization of these data.
+It comes along with various [tools](README.md#documentation) to perform à-la-carte analyses and visualizations of these data:

+* time and orientation registrations for comparing multiple movies
+* synchronization tools to generate a video of combined movies at constant frame rate (by undersampling time)
+* comparison of tissue and cell deformations between ROI's and between movies.

 ![alt tag](https://raw.githubusercontent.com/mpicbg-scicomp/tissue_miner/master/docs/readme_screenshots/stripes_0.jpg)